 They were doing a try-out of a new play by Walter Greenwood, So Brief the Spring … [it] had Robert Newton as guest star, and Oldham Rep asked if I would go back for £12 a week … I was thrilled.
 Two weeks at home, with pay, and a chance to work with a wonderful actor like Robert Newton into the bargain.
 A charming man, but little did I know what would be in store for me when I worked with him.
 (According to Dora, p.
 50).

 This try-out was in October 1945 and had some advance publicity, mainly because of Robert Newton’s appearance as the central character, Randy Jollifer.
 Newton was a very popular British film star at this point, having done war-service in the Royal Navy before being cast in good parts in two successful morale-supporting films, This Happy Breed (Two Cities Films, directed by David Lean, 1944) and Henry V (Two Cities Films, directed by Laurence Olivier, 1944) (3).
 Newton’s return to a stage role was news in itself, and perhaps partly done to help his friend Greenwood.
 In fact, as Greenwood explained in an interview in the Manchester Evening News (25/9/1945, p.8), he and Newton had been on a holiday in Cornwall in 1939 and Newton had asked Walter to write a play for him.
-Greenwood had started, but as he explained, had to write it in brief snatches during the war, and had only just finished the play script six years later.
+Greenwood had started, but as he explained, had to write it in brief snatches during the war (a report in the Glasgow Evening News (10/10/1945) adds the details that ‘part of the writing was done in an exercise book bought on Argyle Street while Walter was training at Maryhill Barracks’.
+As a result Greenwood had only just finished the play-script some six years later.
 The location of their holiday and Newton’s origins influenced the characterisation: ‘He is a Cornishman himself, so I decided to write a comedy round a Cornish character’.
 The central character, Randy Jollifer, is named after a small boat Greenwood and Newton bought in Cornwall, and is in many ways modelled on Newton (the two share war-service in the Navy, and both are rugged and individualistic).